Brotte Côtes du Rhône Villages Cairanne Domaine Grosset red 2015

 HISTORY AND VINEYARD :

 Located in the village of Cairanne, Domaine Grosset belonged to Alain Grosset, Laurent Brotte’s father-in-law.
 The Grosset family has always been very active in the life of the village, especially in the development of its AOC.
 Domaine Grosset, just below the old town, covers 20ha and has Grenache vines of up to 100 years in age.
-The vineyard consists of two different types of soil: grey marls with sand, and terraces of sandy clay and stones.
+The vineyard consists of two different types of soil: grey marls with sand, for freshness and structure, and terraces of sandy clay and stones, for aromatic intensity.
 The warm, dry Mediterranean climate is perfect for the maturity of the Grenache.

 VINIFICATION AND MATURATION :